 With growing need of business legal professionals in rapidly globalising economy, the market presents new challenges as well as new opportunities.
 To connect the dots between law and business management we have introduced a new generation programme MBA (Law) by the School of Business Management, NMIMS, Mumbai in association with the School of Law.

-Graduates with three or five year LLB degree or professional degrees like Chartered Accountancy, Company Secretary or Cost Accountancy get opportunity to learn and enhance knowledge of business laws and business administration from a global perspective.
+Graduates with three or five year LLB degree or professional degrees like Chartered Accountancy, Company Secretary or Cost and Management Accountancy get opportunity to learn and enhance knowledge of business laws and business administration from a global perspective.
 With economies integrating into the world market, knowledge of both management and law, across sectors such as finance, marketing, sales, supply chain, leadership, management, business development and negotiation abilities are required for the range and expertise needed to succeed in this dynamic environment.

 In our journey, we have always received support from the industry who have seen a value